What Materials Do You Use?

 Gold filled contains a substantial layer of 14k gold, rather than a microscopic layer of gold plating (or gold dipped).
 Gold filled is required by law to have at least 5% or 1/20 of gold by weight.
 Consequently, gold filled is worth more and maintains its value better than gold plated, which has a minimal amount of gold.

 The process of pressure bonding makes the jewelry tarnish and chip resistant, unlike gold plating.
 This is why gold-filled jewelry is about double the price of gold-plated jewelry.
-A gold-filled finish will not flake off or chip and is tarnish resistant, if properly maintain and cleaned.
+A gold-filled finish will not flake off or chip and is tarnish resistant, if properly maintained and cleaned.

 Sterling silver is a 92.5% pure silver with most likely copper as the remaining metal.
 Sterling silver is considered a precious metal.
 Here are a few more facts about the metal: